 added by Joyce Holt

 Frederick's journal, beginning with page 86, mentions Johnston's army and the repercussions it had on the lives of the Saints in both California and Utah.
-The following relevant information comes from The Restored Church, chapter 36: The Utah War, pages 321-333.
+The following relevant information comes from The Restored Church (by William E Berrett, Deseret Book Company, 1965), chapter 36: The Utah War, pages 321-333.

 The Latter-day Saints fled to Utah to escape persecution in Missouri and Illinois.
 State and federal government had done nothing to prevent mobbings, rapes and murders in those states, and so the Saints had little confidence in the merits of government officials.

 When Utah and other western areas became a U.S. Territory in 1848, President Fillmore made appointments to federal offices in the territory.
 Most of his appointees and their successors could sense the Saints' distrust, and reported a total lack of respect for the federal government, national laws and the Constitution.
 Some of them fabricated outright lies in their reports and claimed the Mormons were murdering any who questioned the authority of the Church.

 One report said, "In relation to the present social and political condition of the territory of Utah...
 There is no disguising the fact that there is left no vestige of law and order, no protection for life or property; the civil laws of the territory are overshadowed and neutralized by a so-styled ecclesiastical organization, as despotic, dangerous, and damnable, as has ever been known to exist in any country, and which is ruining, not only those who do not subscribe to their religious code, but is driving the Mormon community to desperation."
 This was written by Mr. W. F. Magraw who had been underbid by a Mormon firm for the mail contract between Independence and Salt Lake City.